-Cultural Anthropology I-E2(2) Students need to be preficient in English so that they can actively participate and follow the course Students need to be proficient in English so that they can actively participate and follow the course.
-[Evaluation methods and policy] Due to the COVID-19 outbreak, the final semester grade will be decided upon the submission of 8 submissions that respond to the materials for the course.
-These should all be submitted after each assignment is finished and no later than Week 13.
-[Textbooks] Not used Materials will be prepared for use in the class.
+Cultural Anthropology I-E2(2)

+week.

+[Evaluation methods and policy]

+The final semester grade will be decided upon by participation in class lectures and attendance (65%) and a written essay (35%) to be submitted at the end of the course.

+[Textbooks]

+Not used Materials will be prepared for use in the class.
 Most weeks have pre-prepared class notes and a main text to read.

+[References, etc.]

-[References, etc.] (References, etc.) Introduced during class [Study outside of class (preparation and review)] Students will have readings prepared for each week along with class notes.
-[Other information (office hours, etc.)] This course restricts student enrollment by 25.
+(References, etc.) Introduced during class

+[Study outside of class (preparation and review)]

+Students will have readings prepared for each week along with class notes.

+[Other information (office hours, etc.)]

+Office hours are Mondays 4th period.
+This course restricts student enrollment by 25.

+[Essential courses]